stackbit-projects/fierce-iron-3aaa9/src/pages/contact-success.md

 security.

-4)Seasonality and obsolescence :- As season changes, clothes which are in stock and not sold out is a major concern because these clothes become outdated in next season.
+4)Seasonality and obsolescence :-As season changes, clothes which are in stock and not sold out is a major concern because these clothes become outdated in next season.
 May be people do not buy them in next season.-